 If you want to get your holiday off to a memorable start, Google Maps estimate the typical journey from the island’s airport to Atelier Cocktail Bar to take 26 minutes.
 The quickest Global bus routes from LPA are the 66 and 90 which will add 13 and 18 minutes to your travelling time.
 It’s a short walk from the Yumbo Centrum stop along Avenida Estados Unidos before you reach the external lift which will take you up to Atelier, although you can also enter via the hotel itself.

-This cocktail bar is owned by Rembert Euling, the man who came up with transforming the rundown Apolo into the award-winning Bohemia Suites, and run by Raimondo Palomba, Gran Canaria’s major mixologist.
+This cocktail bar is owned by Rembert Euling, the man who came up with the idea of transforming the rundown Apolo into the award-winning Bohemia Suites, and run by Raimondo Palomba, Gran Canaria’s major mixologist.
 It’s the parent establishment of DO Mercado by Atelier.
 Inspired to fill a vacuum after relocating to the island from metropolitan Madrid, Palomba wanted to show Gran Canaria locals that there’s more to the world of cocktails than a cubata; the local name for cuba libre which is made in these parts by combining Arehucas rum with Coca Cola and a slice of lemon.

 Signore Palomba, who hails from Naples where he started to get interested in cocktails after hosting parties as a teenager, has received recognition for his services from those in the know.
 Such as within the pages of FoodRetail‘s drinks industry bible: Trendrinks.
 And by way of MTV recommending visitors to “sip on delicious cocktails at Atelier” as one of eight ways to fall in love with Gran Canaria.